 The Forks of the Road intersection appears in maps of the Natchez area as early as 1808.
 The earliest known map illustrating slave markets at that location is a plat of St. Catherine Street drawn in 1853 (see map).
 In the 1853 map, two “Negro Marts” are shown at the Forks of the Road intersection: one inside the angle of the fork and another across Old Courthouse Road (Liberty Road) to the southwest.
 The map also shows the City of Natchez “Corporation Line,” which intersected both slave markets and provides a way to accurately locate the market sites today.

 The importance of the Forks of the Road as a slave market increased dramatically when Isaac Franklin of Tennessee rented property there in 1833.
 Franklin and his business partner, John Armfield of Virginia, were soon to become the most active slave traders in the United States.
-Franklin and Armfield were among the first professional slave traders to take advantage of the relatively low prices for slaves in the Virginia–Maryland area, and the profit potential offered by the growing market for slaves in the Deep South.
+Franklin and Armfield were among the first professional slave traders to take advantage of the relatively low prices for enslaved people in the Virginia–Maryland area, and the profit potential offered by the growing market for slaves in the Deep South.

 Armfield managed the firm’s slave pen in Alexandria, Virginia, while Franklin established and ran the firm’s markets at Natchez and New Orleans.
-By the 1830s, they were sending more than 1,000 slaves annually from Alexandria to their Natchez and New Orleans markets to help meet the demand for slaves in Mississippi and surrounding states.
+By the 1830s, they were sending more than 1,000 enslaved people annually from Alexandria to their Natchez and New Orleans markets to help meet the demand for slaves in Mississippi and surrounding states.

 Coffles and brigs